Central Online CPD 2024-2025

 EAL Co-ordinators: Best Practice

 This session will equip you to co-ordinate EAL work in your school with a whole-school approach.
 It focuses on analysing your data, creating successful whole-school induction systems for new EAL pupils as well as assessment, target setting and tracking progress to raise the achievement of EAL pupils linked to school improvement.
-You will have the chance to hear from experienced colleagues on how to plan, prioritise and develop expertise in meeting the language and learning needs of bilingual children in your schools.
+You will have the chance to hear from experienced colleagues on how to plan, prioritise and develop expertise in meeting the language and learning needs of bilingual children in your schools

 3:30pm-5pm

-Assessment, tracking progress and target setting of EAL learners
+Assessment, tracking progress and target setting of EAL learners (Primary)

 Learners of EAL in your school make up a diverse group with a wide range of language skills and prior educational experiences, and time of arrival into the English school system.
 This session will help you evaluate your current practice and adopt processes for English language proficiency assessment of pupils learning EAL to improve your understanding of the language learning needs of EAL pupils and develop appropriate targeted support.